1088johny/FEL-1D/README.md

 # FEL-1D

 The fel.f90 is a FORTRAN code to solve the one dimensional dynamics of the Free-Electron-Laser (FEL) interaction using a quantum fluid description in the paraxial aproximation.
-The code computes the FEL ressonance condition and solves the dynamics by using a fourth order Runge-Kutta method.
+The code computes the FEL resonance condition and solves the dynamics by using a fourth order Runge-Kutta method.

 The results of this code were used for the following publications: